 Breakfast is the most important meal of the day!
 It’s been drilled into our heads ever since we were kids, right?
 Breakfast happens to be my favorite meal of the day and always has been.
 Ever since I was young, my family made sure breakfast was never an oversight, and I have fond memories of my dad making pancakes for us.
-Even to this day, when Tom and I go back home to Florida, my dad pulls out all the stops and makes us eggs, bacon, and whatever we’d like.
-For me, breakfast is about family and has always been about more than just the food.
-I love pancakes for a treat, oatmeal has always been a favorite of mine, and an omelet is something I never say no to.

 What do French people eat for breakfast?
 Typical French breakfast

-Keep in mind that not all French people eat the same way and breakfast foods in France aren’t the same across the board.
+Keep in mind that not all French people eat the same way and traditonal breakfast foods in France aren’t the same across the board.

-First, the word for breakfast in French is le petit-déjeuner.
+First, the word for breakfast in French is le petit déjeuner.
 It literally means “little lunch,” since le déjeuner means lunch.
 Cute, eh?

 For the vast majority of French people, breakfast is the least important meal of the day.
-A typical French breakfast is not a big sit-down meal.
+A typical French breakfast is not a big sit-down meal and consists of simple ingredients.
 Let me point out that for some Americans too, breakfast is skipped and just something you grab on the go.
-In general, I feel there’s more of a focus on breakfast in the USA than in France.

 We have entire restaurant chains with elaborate breakfast menus for a full sit-down experience.
 I loved going to Perkin’s as a kid.
 They even do an all-day breakfast menu.
+Places like Waffle House, Cracker Barrel, Denny’s, IHOP, and others are popular for a reason!

 A typical French breakfast tends to be light and on the simpler side.
 That’s because the French eat a heartier meal for lunch — especially on weekends.